satya-arjunan/visocyteold/Plugins/PythonQtPlugin/README.md

 Testing the Plugin
 ------------------

-After loading the PythonQt plugin in ParaView, you can try out the functions defined by samples/demo.py.
+After loading the PythonQt plugin in Visocyte, you can try out the functions defined by samples/demo.py.

-Wrapping the ParaView Qt Interface
+Wrapping the Visocyte Qt Interface
 ----------------------------------

-This plugin contains a file named wrapped_methods.txt which lists some ParaView classes and functions that should be wrapped for PythonQt.
-Using the wrapping it is possible for Python to access classes in ParaView that are derived from QObjects, the "pq" classes.
+This plugin contains a file named wrapped_methods.txt which lists some Visocyte classes and functions that should be wrapped for PythonQt.
+Using the wrapping it is possible for Python to access classes in Visocyte that are derived from QObjects, the "pq" classes.
 The python script named WrapPythonQt.py reads the methods files and generates a "decorator" file.
 See the PythonQt documentation for more details on the "decorator" concept.
 WrapPythonQt.py is invoked at build time to generate